Satellite Time Series For Discovering Patterns & Trends

 Time series analysis has many applications in emergency management, including heads-up detection and disaster risk forecasting.
-Satellite imagery time series also help assess the devastation caused by natural disasters such as earthquakes, storms, floods, landslides, and wildfires.
+Satellite imagery time series also help assess the devastation caused by natural disasters such as earthquakes, storms, floods, landslides, and wildfires (more in our natural disasters 2023 article).
 With the assistance of this data, disaster management directors may better coordinate response efforts and more efficiently distribute available resources, as well as keep updated on the progress of damaged areas’ restorations.

 Land Use Planning